TouK/nussknacker/docs/scenarios_authoring/BasicNodes.md

 - value is `#input.location`

 then the value of output variable is the previous location for current user.
 If this is the first appearance of this user, **current** location will be returned.

+## Delay

+Holds event in the node until  *event time* + `delay` configured in the node is greater or equal current time (*processing time*).

+The `key` parameter will be removed in the future release of Nussknacker.
+For the time being configure it to any data field present in the input; the Kafka topic partitioning key being the best candidate.